Skip to content Skip to main navigation Report an accessibility issue

 4. Complete UT application:

-• Readmit Application (previous UTK student).
+• Readmit Application (previous UT student).

 Admissions Process